 Chl-a (in vivo)

-Preserve zooplankton samples for meta-barcoding.
+Transfer zooplankton samples to scintillation vials.

-For one of the two replicate zooplankton samples from each site, filter the zooplankton sample to remove as much liquid as possible and re-preserve in 95% ethanol.
-Use 95% ethanol to rinse zooplankton sample into glass (do not add glycerol for DNA sample).
-Record site, date, tow depth and number of tows, and net size on a small piece of card stock in pencil and add to the scintillation vial.
-Label vial top with site and date.
+DNA sample: For one of the two replicate zooplankton samples from each site, filter the zooplankton sample to remove as much liquid as possible and re-preserve in 95% ethanol in scintillation vial.

+Morphology sample: For the second replicate, filter the zooplankton sample and re-preserve in 80% ethanol + 1 % glyceral in scientillation vial.

+Record site, date, tow depth and number of tows, and net size on two small pieces of card stock in pencil and add to the scintillation vials.
+Label vial top with site, date, and sample type (DNA or morph).